SummaryRead the full fact sheet

-Immunisation is the best possible protection against influenza and the most important way we can reduce the number of flu infections and deaths.
+- Immunisation and practising prevention measures are the best ways we can protect against the flu and reduce the number of influenza infections and deaths.

 Who should be immunised against the flu?

 Immunisation against the flu is recommended for everyone aged 6 months and over.

 - children aged from 6 months to under 5 years

 - pregnant women (at any stage of )